Pyomo/mpi-sppy/doc/src/spokes.rst

 that insert a short sleep.
 To compute the sleep duration, it uses a heuristic based on the number of non-anticipative variables.
 It is also possible to explicitly set this sleep time.
-At the lowest levels, this is done by setting a value for "spoke_sleep_time" in the options dictionary passed to the ``SPCommunictor`` constructor.
+At the lowest levels, this is done by setting a value for "spoke_sleep_time" in the options dictionary passed to the ``SPCommunicator`` constructor.
 At a higher level, it is possible to pass a `spoke_sleep_time` keyword argument to the vanilla hub and spoke constructors.
 This is illustrated in `hydro_cylinders.py` example (in the `hyrdo` example directory).
 You should probably pass the same value to all constructors.